Good Locally Testable Codes with Small Alphabet and Small Query Size: Introduction

+Throughout, $\Sigma$ is a (finite) alphabet and $\F$ is a finite field.
+We let $C\subseteq \Sigma^n$ be an error correcting code, which we think of as ranging in an infinite family of codes with block length tending to infinity.
+The normalized Hamming distance in $\Sigma^n$ is denoted $\delta(\cdot,\cdot)$.
+We recall other relevant coding theory terminology in Section~\ref{sec:prelim}.

-A locally testable code (LTC) is, informally, an error correcting code $C\subseteq \Sigma^n$ (ranging in an infinite family with block length tending to $\infty$) admitting a randomized algorithm --- called a \emph{tester} --- that can estimate with high probability whether a word $w\in \Sigma^n$ is far from $C$ or not by reading only a constant number of letters from $w$.
-Formally, we require the tester for $C$ to read at most $q$ letters from the input, accept all words in $C$, and reject every $w\in \Sigma^n-C$ with probability at least $\mu\cdot \dist(w,C)$ for some $\mu>0$.
-Here, $q$ and $\mu$ are independent of $n$ and the input word.
-We further require that the tester is \emph{non-adaptive}, i.e., it must decide which $q$ letters to read before actually reading them.
-In this case, we say that $C\subseteq \Sigma^n$ is a $q$-query LTC with soundness $\mu$.
-See Section~\ref{sec:prelim} for more details and other coding theory terminology.
+Informally, the code $C\subseteq \Sigma^n$ is said to be a locally testable code (LTC) if it admits a randomized algorithm --- called a \emph{tester} --- that can estimate with high probability whether a word $w\in \Sigma^n$ is far from $C$ or not by reading only a constant number of letters from $w$.
+Formally, we require the tester for $C$ to read at most $q$ letters from $w$, accept all words in $C$, and reject every $w\in \Sigma^n-C$ with probability at least $\mu\cdot \dist(w,C)$ for some $\mu>0$.
+Here, $q$ and $\mu$ are independent of $n$ and $w$.
+When we wish to specify the implicit constants $q$ and $\mu$, we will say that $C\subseteq \Sigma^n$ is a $q$-query LTC with soundness $\mu$.
+Also, if not indicated otherwise, we assume that any tester is \emph{non-adaptive}, i.e., it decides which positions to read from the input word before reading them.

 The notion of an LTC arose in the 1990s from the many works on the developing theories of \emph{property testing} and \emph{probabilistically checkable proofs} (PCPs).
-It first appeared in print in \cite[Dfn.~9]{Friedl_1995_total_degree_tests}, although the definition given in that source is more lax than the one used here.
-The definition we use is taken from \cite[Dfn.~2.2]{Goldreich_2006_LTCs_and_PCPs_of_almost_linear_length}, which intitiated the systematic study of LTCs as objects of independent interest.
+It first appeared in print in \cite[Dfn.~9]{Friedl_1995_total_degree_tests} in a more lax version, in which the requirement that $T$ rejects every $w\in \Sigma^n$ with probability at least $\mu\cdot \dist(w,C)$ was imposed only for words that are $\Omega(1)$-far from $C$.
+Such a codes are known as \emph{weak LTCs}.
+The definition of LTCs which we use here, known as \emph{strong LTCs}, originates from \cite[Dfn.~2.2]{Goldreich_2006_LTCs_and_PCPs_of_almost_linear_length}, which intitiated the systematic study of LTCs as objects of independent interest.
 See \cite{Goldreich_2011_locally_testable_codes_proofs} for a more detailed history of how LTCs emerged.